cisagov/Malcolm/docs/development.md

 * `Dockerfiles` - a directory containing build instructions for Malcolm's images
 * `docs` - a directory containing instructions and documentation
 * `filebeat` - code and configuration for the `filebeat` container that ingests Zeek logs and forwards them to the `logstash` container
-* `file-monitor` - code and configuration for the `file-monitor` container that can scan files extracted by Zeek
+* `filescan` - code and configuration for the `filescan` container that can scan files extracted by Zeek
 * `file-upload` - code and configuration for the `upload` container that serves a web browser-based upload form for uploading PCAP files and Zeek logs, and serves an SFTP share as an alternate upload
 * `freq-server` - code and configuration for the `freq` container used for calculating entropy of strings
 * `hedgehog-raspi` - code and configuration for building a [Hedgehog Linux](live-analysis.md#Hedgehog) [Raspberry Pi image](hedgehog-raspi-build.md#HedgehogRaspiBuild)